libreswitch/ops/tests/ntp/ntp_test.md

 Restart the ops-ntpd service on the switch, and check if the NTP associations and NTP status is verified.
 Use the command below on the switch to restart the ops-ntpd service.

-Following command is not a vtysh CLI command.
+The following command is not a vtysh CLI command.
 Run it on the Linux shell.
-To come out of the vtysh shell, use `exit` on the vtysh shell and then execute following command.
+To come out of the vtysh shell, use `exit` on the vtysh shell and then execute the following command.

  ```
  service restart ops-ntpd